 Learning Outcomes: Knowledge, skills, and attitudes that students take with them from a learning experience.

 Outlines of Instruction: The official course documentation at Madison College.
 The Outline provides specific information on the learning outcomes of each course and ensures consistency in courses taught by many instructors.

 Portfolio: An organized collection of student work that documents efforts, achievements, and progress over a period of time.
 Portfolios may include papers, projects, videos, websites, journals, and other artifacts.

 Program Outcomes: What a graduate will be able to do upon completion of a Madison College program.
 Developed with input from stakeholders such as advisory committee members, faculty, employers, college administrators, graduates, and students.

 Rubric: An assessment tool that objectively displays grading criteria for a specific assignment, project or activity.

 Self-Assessment: A process in which a person engages in systematic review of his or her own performance or learning.
 This assessment is based on established criteria and is used for future improvement.

 Summative Assessment: The process of gathering of data on student learning, based on specific assessment criteria, at the conclusion of a course, unit, field experience, or program.
 This data is the basis for judging the quality of student knowledge and skills and can be used for evaluative purposes (grades) and for feedback for continuous improvement.
 Examples: registry or licensure exams, portfolios, clinicals, internships, major final projects.

 WIDS (Worldwide Instructional Design System): A curriculum design database used to organize course and program information.
-Builds course outlines, syllabi, program outcome summaries, curriculum maps, and assessment plans.
+Builds course outlines, syllabi, learning modules, rubrics, and program documents.
 Enter the Madison College WIDS Site.